Table of Contents

 The two hills that Muslims have to take saee of during Hajj and Umrah are called Mount Safa and Marwah.

 Safa and Marwah are the hills where the wife of Hazrat Ibrahim A.S., Hazrat Hajra A.S. went back and forth in search of water for her infant Ismail A.S.

-06-Mountain Uhud: Mountain Uhud holds a significant importance in the Islamic history.
+Mountain Uhud holds significant importance in Islamic history.
 Mount Uhud is a mountain north of Madina.

-It was the site of the second battle between Muslim and forces of Makkah.
+It was the site of the second battle between Muslims and the forces of Makkah.
 Narrated Anas: The Prophet (ﷺ) said, “This is a mountain that loves us and is loved by us.”
 Sahih al-Bukhari 4083